What are the chances of Matterport Inc (MTTR) Stock turning the corner?

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
-Currently, 17.98 percent of Matterport Inc shares are owned by insiders, and 32.23 percent are held by financial institutions.
-Fay James Daniel, the Chief Financial Officer at Matterport Inc (MTTR) has sold 25,000 shares of firm on Nov 09 at a price of $2.56 against the total amount of $63920.0.
-In another inside trade, Fay James Daniel, Chief Financial Officer of Matterport Inc (NASDAQ:MTTR) sold 100,483 shares of the firm on Sep 05 for a total worth of $0.26 million at a price of $2.61.
-An inside trade which took place on Sep 05, Chief Revenue Officer of Matterport Inc Remley Jay sold 63,400 shares of firm against total price of $0.17 million at the cost of $2.61 per share.
+Currently, 17.98 percent of Matterport Inc shares are owned by insiders, and 32.22 percent are held by financial institutions.
+PITTMAN RAYMOND J, the Chief Executive Officer at Matterport Inc (MTTR) has sold 273,720 shares of firm on Dec 04 at a price of $2.69 against the total amount of $0.74 million.
+In another inside trade, Fay James Daniel, Chief Financial Officer of Matterport Inc (NASDAQ:MTTR) sold 100,482 shares of the firm on Dec 04 for a total worth of $0.27 million at a price of $2.69.
+An inside trade which took place on Dec 04, Chief Technology Officer of Matterport Inc Tulsi Japjit sold 66,949 shares of firm against total price of $0.18 million at the cost of $2.69 per share.